 - There is no federal requirement to form a new legal business entity.

 State law consequences?

-However, it is solely the responsibility of each small business entering into a qualified joint venture relationship to follow the respective state laws.
-When considering the joint venture advantages and disadvantages under SBA guidelines, and although no formal entity is required, each business venture partner should seriously consider what type of business entity it must form (if it chooses to form a new business entity).
+However, it is solely the responsibility of each small business entering into a qualified JV relationship to follow the respective state laws.
+When considering joint ventures’ advantages and disadvantages under SBA guidelines, and although no formal entity is required, each business venture partner should seriously consider what type of business entity it must form (if it chooses to form a new business entity).

 The SBA’s page was fortunate enough to answer the below questions.

+Does a HUBZone Joint Venture (JV company structure) need to be certified as such?
 Since it is unlikely that it would meet the ownership and control requirement, the HUBZone regulations do not provide for approvals of HUBZone Joint Venture agreements.
 Business venture companies are generally owned by one or more business concerns and therefore are not directly owned 51% by individuals who are United States citizens as required by 13 FR 126.200(b)(1).

 There is one exception to this general rule.
 By statute, a HUBZone small business can be: